 Did it have any cathartic value?
 No, not really.
 The violence was sufficiently predictable and over-the-top that it didn't really accomplish anything emotional.
+Or maybe I'm just thoroughly desensitized to content like this by now.
+Had to happen sooner or later I suppose.

 Maybe movies like this do not need to have any social merit, any redeeming qualities.
 Maybe the fact that someone finds them entertaining is enough.
 I don't know.
 I do not mind graphic violence when I feel that there is some point to it.
 In the absence of any such point, it seems to accomplish little more than desensitization.
 I'm not sure this is a good thing.